 oc34b/install/include folder contains header files.

-I create console C++ project, and configure just Release configuration in x64 mode.
+I created a console C++ project and configured just the Release configuration in x64 mode.

-1)Under C/C++ General/Set Additionall include Directories as on picture.
+1)Under C/C++ General/Set Additional include Directories as in the picture.

 4) Write some code, compile and run.